niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 #### 2.1.6.2 Broken Lines

 [ORACC][oracc] editions include information such as "10 lines broken", or "rest of column missing".
-There is a restricted vocabulary for such annotations, preserved in `d` (Discontinuity) nodes.
+There is a restricted vocabulary for such annotations, preserved in `d` (Discontinuity) nodes of the type `nonx` (non-textual).
 The information is found in four fields, named `strict`, `extent`, `scope` and `state`.
 The field `strict` has the value `"1"` (a string) if the remark follows the restricted vocabulary (if `"0"`, it may contain all kinds of unstructured information, for instance about joins).
 A typical node looks like this:

 ```JSON
 {